China–Japan relations: Economic relations

+Development assistance

+Following the outbreak of the 1973 Yom Kippur War, oil prices rose dramatically globally.
+Among the industrialized countries, Japan was hit hardest by the resulting oil crisis because its petroleum needs were filled completely by imports.
+It bought large amounts of Chinese oil.
+China had also obtained commodity-backed loans from Japan to build the Daqing oil field, and repaid the loans with oil.

-Japan's Official Development Assistance (ODA) to China began in 1979 after the Treaty of Peace and Friendship between Japan and China signed in 1978.
-From 1979 to 2013, Japan has provided 24 billion USD in loan aid and 7.7 billion dollars in grant aid including 6.6 billion in technical cooperation, a total of US$32 billion.
+At the end of 1978, the then prime minister Ohira said the government of Japan would offer Official Development Assistance to China.
+ODA to China began in 1979 after the Treaty of Peace and Friendship between Japan and China signed in 1978.
+From 1979 to 2013, Japan has provided US$24 billion in loan aid and 7.7 billion dollars in grant aid including 6.6 billion in technical cooperation, a total of US$32 billion.
 Even in 2013, Japan still provided US$296 million loan and US$30 million grant.

+The Japan Bank for International Cooperation provided China with resource loans for several coal and oil development projects over the period of 1979–1997.
+These loans totaled $140 billion.
+Assistance provided through Japan's 1992 Green Aid Plan helped facilitate China's development of renewable energy.

+While Official Development Aid programs were phased out in 2018, economic ties continued through trade and investment.
+In 2025, discussions have aimed at expanding economic collaboration, including resuming negotiations on a trilateral economic framework and strengthening cooperation under the Regional Comprehensive Economic Partnership.

-Bilateral sensitive issues
+Bilateral issues

-The Ministry of Foreign Affairs of the PRC points out some sensitive issues between Japan and the PRC:
+The Chinese Ministry of Foreign Affairs points out some sensitive issues between China and Japan: